 It’s a great way to mix with the locals and truly learn their culture, as opposed to staying in a hotel filled with other international travelers.
 And Italy rentals, particularly private villas, often offer many amenities you can’t find at even the most luxurious hotels.

-Italy rentals: 4 Reasons to Stay in a Private Villa
+Vacation rentals in Italy: 4 Reasons to Stay in a Private Villa

 1. True concierge services – I corresponded rather frequently with the home’s owner, a local who owns one of the big pottery stores in Deruta.
 Now here’s where booking a hotel and booking a villa differ greatly.
 The owner offered to provide a chef, personal trainer, housekeeper, cooking instructor and just about any kind of service we could desire.
 She offered to arrange local tours to wineries for us and even recommended local golf courses and spas.